 Winner by 20%

 Lee Company rates % higher than NinthDecimal on Team Culture Ratings vs NinthDecimal Ratings based on looking at 30 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "How would you rate the quality of your coworkers?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "What do your coworkers need to improve and how could you work together better?".

 Environment Culture Ratings vs NinthDecimal